-If you are an eligible retired public safety officer and your payment is used to pay for health coverage or qualified long term care insurance
+If you are an eligible retired public safety officer and your pension payment is used to pay for health coverage or qualified long-term care insurance

-If the Plan is a governmental plan, you retired as a public safety officer, and your retirement was by reason of disability or was after normal retirement age, you can exclude from your taxable income Plan payments paid directly as premiums to an accident or health plan (or a qualified long-term care insurance contract) that your employer maintains for you, your spouse, or your dependents, up to a maximum of \$3,000 annually.
+If you retired as a public safety officer and your retirement was by reason of disability or was after normal retirement age, you can exclude from your taxable income plan payments paid directly as premiums to an accident or health plan (or a qualified long-term care insurance contract) that covers you, your spouse, or your dependents, up to a maximum of \$3,000 annually.
 For this purpose, a public safety officer is a law enforcement officer, firefighter, chaplain, or member of a rescue squad or ambulance crew.